Flora and Fauna – Simien Mountains National Park

 The varied topography of the Simien Mountains National Park offers a habitat to a wide range of animals and plants.
 The following is a compilation of data on some prominent endemic species found in the Park.

-The Walia Ibex has become a national symbol, and the species is the primary asset for tourism development in the Simien Mountains.
+The Walya ibex has become a national symbol, and the species is the primary asset for tourismdevelopment in the Simien Mountains.
 It is endemic to the Simien Mountains, and is one of the most endangered mammal species in the world.
 The low number of animals, poaching, and the very restricted areas of remaining habitat threatened to eradicate the species altogether.
-Walia ibex live on the steep slopes and grassy ledges of the escarpment.
+Walya ibex live on the steep slopes and grassy ledges of the escarpment.
 Their number, as estimated by international experts, fluctuated from around 150 individuals in 1969 to about 400 in 1989. and to 250 individuals in 1996 (Nievergelt et al., 1998).
 Recent counts by the local Park staff estimate that the number of Walya ibex has risen (2003).

 Most of the threats to long-term protection of the species are caused by human disturbance.
 In 1994, an estimated 15,000 people were living or cultivating land within the Simien Mountains National Park (Hurni and Luth, 2000).
-Pans of the steep cliffs — representing the main habitat of Walia ibex — are used for (shifting) cultivation, livestock grazing and fuel wood collection.
+Pans of the steep cliffs — representing the main habitat of Walya ibex — are used for (shifting) cultivanon, livestock grazing and fuelwood collection.
 This steadily expanding human use leads to soil degradation and overgrazing, and finally to the use of areas that are only marginally suitable for agriculture.

 Gelada baboon (Thempithecus gelada)